American Trucking Associations: History

 On September 23, 1933, the American Trucking Associations was established as a national affiliation of state trucking organizations.
 The ATA was established by a merger of the American Highway Freight Association and the Federated Trucking Associations of America.

 The ATA began with a staff of eight working from a three-room suite in the Transportation Building in Washington, D.C.
 During World War II the Army requested that ATA recruit personnel for two quartermaster regiments to constitute the U.S.Army Transportation Corps.
 With calls to the 350 members of the ATA's Trucking Service War Council, 5,700 trucking industry employees volunteered for enlisted positions and 258 volunteered for officer commissions.
 After the war the ATA was in the forefront of the groups and industries supporting Dwight D. Eisenhower's Interstate Highway System.

 The American Trucking Association has worked on regulatory issues from the Code of Fair Competition in 1934 to the eventual deregulation of the industry.

-The ATA's headquarters are in Arlington, Virginia.
+The ATA's headquarters are in Washington, D.C..
 The ATA has a legislative affairs office on Capitol Hill in Washington, D.C.

 In 2016, ATA named Chris Spear as the federation's ninth president, replacing former Kansas Governor Bill Graves.

 Organization

 ATA is the trade association representing its members before Congress, the executive branch, the courts, and the regulatory agencies.
 It includes 50 state trucking associations, two conferences and three councils.
 Each state association is an independent organization with its own membership, dues structure, officers, budgets and staff, but having representation and voting powers within the federation.
 Like the state associations, ATA's conferences (each representing a segment of the industry) are autonomous organizations.

 ATA is composed of motor carrier members and is governed by a board of elected carrier representative members.
 A smaller executive committee is composed of elected members that set policies and priorities.
 Allied members, representing suppliers to the trucking industry, also have representation within the organization.
 All ATA members are provided access to experts in safety, engineering, law, finance, communications, information and logistics technology, regulatory and legislative affairs, and a number of other areas of service to the trucking industry.

-As members of the federation, ATA's councils are dedicated to continuing education and policy in specific trucking disciplines including safety management, maintenance, finance and accounting, information technology, logistics, and more.
+As members of the federation, ATA's councils are dedicated to continuing education and policy in specific trucking disciplines including safety management, maintenance, accounting and finance, information technology, logistics, and more.